How to File a DBA in Massachusetts

 In Massachusetts, a business operating under a fictitious name will need to register a DBA.
-Learn more about what a DBA is, who needs one and how to register.
+Learn more about what a DBA is, who needs one, and how to register.

 What is a DBA?

-A DBA, also known as “Doing Business As”, Trade Name, Assumed Name or Fictitious Name is a name used by a business, that is different from the legal name of the business.
+A DBA, also known as “Doing Business As,” Trade Name, Assumed Name, or Fictitious Name, is a name used by a business that is different from the legal name of the business.

-Who needs to register?
+Who needs to register for a Massachusetts DBA?

-The requirements and need to register for a Trade Name vary, depending on the type of business entity.
+The requirements and need to register for a Trade Name vary depending on the type of business entity.

 Sole proprietorships and general partnerships are the most common entities to register for a DBA.

 The legal name of a sole proprietor or partnership can be the owner’s full first and last name, which can be used without registering.
-For example, if John Smith starts a business repairing computers but doesn’t use a business name he doesn’t have to register.
-If John decides to name his business John’s Computer Repair then he will need to register.
+For example, if John Smith starts a Maryland business repairing computers but doesn’t use a business name, he doesn’t have to register.
+If John decides to name his business John’s Computer Repair, he will need to register.

 Corporations and Limited Liability Companies won’t typically register a fictitious name since a unique entity name is created during the formation process.
-Some will file for a DBA if they have another business they want to operate under their corporate/LLC umbrella to keep the liability protection without having to form another entity.
+Some will file for a DBA if they have another business they want to operate under their corporate/LLC umbrella to keep the liability protection without forming another entity.

-How much does it cost to register?
+How much does a DBA cost in Massachusetts?

-Step 1 – Obtain the Form
+Step 1: Obtain the Form

-Step 2 – Fill out the Form
+Step 2: Fill out the Form

-Common information includes:
+Common information on the form includes:

-Name and address of the owner
+– Name and address of the owner

-Type of business
+– Type of business

-Step 3 – Notarize the Form
+Step 3: Notarize the Form

-Step 4 – File the Form
+Step 4: File the Form

 Submit the Trade Name form with the Town / City Clerk along with payment.

-DBAs can’t be registered using words that are related to military branches, fire, police in addition to state or federal departments.
+Additionally, DBAs can’t be registered using words that are related to military branches, fire, police in addition to state or federal departments.

-Registering a Trade Name will not stop anyone from using the same name in Massachusetts.
-If stopping others from using your business name is important, you can protect it through a trademark – See how to protect your name through a trademark.
+If stopping others from using your business name is important, you can protect it through a federal trademark through the U.S. Patent & Trademark Office.